ashrithr/movie_data_gen/Readme.md

 ruby generator.rb
 ```

+Some benchmarks on the program:

+* In memory hash representation of about 10 Million customer records takes ~1.5G
-This program generates data @ rate of ~ 1 Mbps
+* This program generates data @ rate of ~1Mbps (on SSD)